 Today ToL represents a revolutionary approach to collaboration and cooperation among people and bureaucratic entities in both military and civilian organizations.
 Shared trust and confidence are the natural consequence of the process of team building.
 The principal social outcome of this process is transformation of loosely interconnected experts into a closely knit High Performing Leader Team (HPLT).
 Through a network of rapidly growing vertical and horizontal connections, individual HPLTs can interact with each other and collaborate across boundaries of organizations, functions, levels, and culture.
-In the end, as the cross-pollination among HPLTs intensifies, the most fundamental aspect of any collaborative effort emerges – the condition and state of actionable understanding.
+In the end, as the cross-pollination among HPLTs intensifies, the most fundamental aspect of any collaborative effort emerges – the condition and state of actionable understanding™.

 WHAT ToL DOES: DISASTER PREPAREDNESS, RESPONSE, AND RECOVERY

-ToL offers cardinal advantages in disaster operations:
+ToL offers cardinal advantages in crisis and disaster operations:

 - It fosters transboundary HPLT collaboration

 - It creates the environment of cooperating Teams of Leaders unified by shared, mission-oriented, actionable understanding.

 - It provides the critical foundation for the development of effective crisis and disaster preparedness at all levels.

 - Operationally, ToL-based practices allow near-immediate generation of task-oriented “action swarms” and task-focused implementation of “just-in-time” solutions.